Semantic-guided Automatic Natural Image Matting with Trimap Generation Network and Light-weight Non-local Attention

 \subsubsection{Ablation study on coarse segmentation input}

 In this section, we present ablation study about coarse foreground segmentation input on Net-T and JI.

-\textbf{Net-T}: We conduct an ablation study to investigate the effect of quality of coarse segmentation on Net-T. We test Net-T with segmentation eroded by 20, 30, 40, and 50 pixels, which simulates flawed applied circumstances, on Composition-1k and Distinctions-646 testsets as shown in Table~\ref{tab:segcomp} (a).
-The accuracy is all above 90\% and the mean IoU of unknown region is fluctuating around 0.80, which implies that Net-T is anti-jamming for unperfect foreground segmentation and capable of offering correct region segmentation.
+\textbf{Net-T}: We conduct an ablation study to investigate the influence of quality of coarse segmentation on Net-T. We test Net-T with \textit{initial segmentation} eroded by 20, 30, 40, and 50 pixels, which simulates flawed applied circumstances, on Composition-1k and Distinctions-646 testsets as shown in Table~\ref{tab:segcomp} (a).
+The accuracy is all above 90\% and the mean IoU of unknown region is fluctuating around 0.80, which implies that Net-T is anti-jamming for unperfect foreground segmentation and capable of offering correct trimap estimation.

-\textbf{JI}: To research how segmentation affects trimap-free JI pipeline, we test JI(Soft) and JI(Hard) with segmentation eroded by 20, 30, 40, and 50 pixels on Composition-1k and Distinctions-646 testset.
+\textbf{JI}: To research how segmentation affects trimap-free JI pipeline, we test JIS and JIH with \textit{initial segmentation} eroded by 20, 30, 40, and 50 pixels on Composition-1k and Distinctions-646 testset.
 The results are illustrated in Table~\ref{tab:segcomp} (b).
-The deviation of each metric is quite slight and most metrics in their worst performance still set a state-of-the-art record, which reveals that our network can still attain robust property when soft segmentation is in an ill-posed state.\footnote{Please refer to supplementary materials for more detailed ablation study and visual samples.}
+The deviation of each metric is quite slight and most metrics in their worst performance still set a state-of-the-art record, which reveals that our network can still attain robust property when soft segmentation is in an ill-posed state.